Construction Damage Kills Trees

 Fill and compaction suffocate tree roots.

-Fill soil is material brought in to change or level grade after construction.
+Fill soil is material brought in to change or level the grade after construction.
 This alters the soil respiration rate.
 Most tree roots are in the top 12 inches of soil because the gas exchange is better closer to the surface.
 Fill and grade changes limit gas exchange with the atmosphere and can suffocate roots.
-The structure and composition of fill can also change the hydrologic components of the soil (Figure 3).
+The structure and composition of fill can also alter soil hydrologic components (Figure 3).

-Even temporary piles of soil can smother roots under the tree.
-Remove fill located around trees and return the soil to original grade to the drip line of the tree.
+Even temporary soil piles can smother the tree’s roots.
+Remove fill located around trees and return the soil to its original grade to the drip line of the tree.
 (Figure 4)

-Soil compaction happens when people, equipment, and supplies compress the pore space of soil (Figure 5).
-Healthy soil is roughly 50% pore space.
-Compacted soil dramatically reduce pore space reducing fine root development, and limit the amount of water available to the tree.
-Compaction also reduces the respiration rate of the soil.
-Reduced respiration causes stress on the tree, but the process is usually slow so damage will not show until years later.
-This is problematic because the time gap between construction and damage makes it hard for homeowners and contractors to draw a connection between the construction and the tree decline.
+Soil compaction occurs when people, equipment, and supplies compress the soil’s pore space (Figure 5).
+Healthy soil has roughly 50% pore space.
+Compacted soil dramatically reduces pore space, reducing fine root development, and limits the amount of water available to the tree.
+Compaction also reduces the soil respiration rate.
+Reduced respiration causes stress on the tree, but the process is usually slow, so damage will not show until years later.
+This is problematic because the time gap between construction and damage makes it hard for homeowners and contractors to connect the construction to the tree decline.
 Most contractors are unaware of the damage they cause.

 Some soils compact more easily than others.
 Wet soils and soils with a high clay content are more susceptible to compaction.